w3f/PSPs/PSPs/drafts/psp-22.md

 ## Copyright

-Each PSP must be labeled as placed in the
+This PSP is placed in the
 [public domain](https://creativecommons.org/publicdomain/zero/1.0/).